languel/mediamime/README.md

 Mediamime lets you draw shapes over a live camera feed and map every shape to MIDI messages—no installs, servers, or extra tooling required.

-## Quick Start (no build tools required)
+## Quick Start

-1. Download or clone this folder.
-2. Double-click `index.html` (or drop it onto a browser window).
+Choose the path that matches how you received Mediamime:

+### Option A – You downloaded the packaged single file (recommended for students)

+1. Grab the latest `mediamime-<version>.zip` from the GitHub Releases page or from your instructor.
+2. Unzip the archive and open the folder.
+3. Double-click `index.html`.
-3. Approve the camera prompt so the preview has a live source.
-You can add local videos or URLs later from the **Streams** panel.
+4. Approve the MIDI and camera prompt so the preview has a live source.
+Add local videos or URLs later from the **Streams** panel if needed.
-4. Use the toolbar at the bottom of the canvas to draw shapes, then open the **Map** panel to assign MIDI notes or CC values.

-That’s it—you can rehearse, tweak shapes, and save snapshots without touching Node.js.

-### When you are ready to share a single file
+### Option B – You cloned/downloaded the source repository

+The repository version references multiple modules, so opening it directly from `file://` may be blocked by your browser.
+Use one of these approaches:

+1. **Serve the folder:** run `npx serve .` (or any static file server) and open the reported `http://localhost` URL.
+2. **Package the single file yourself:**
-1. Install Node.js 18 or later (only needed for packaging).
+	- Install Node.js 18 or later.
-2. Run `npm install` once.
+	- Run `npm install` once.
-3. Run `npm run package:single` to rebuild and zip `dist/mediamime-<version>.zip`.
+	- Run `npm run package:single` to produce `dist/mediamime-<version>.zip` (and `build/index.html`).
+Double-click the generated `index.html` or share the zip with others.
-4. Hand the zip (or the `build/index.html` it was created from) to your students or collaborators—they only need to double-click it.

 More detail lives in `docs/DISTRIBUTION.md`.